bitlayer-org/bitlayer-org.github.io/docs/Learn/Bitlayer-Whitepaper.md

 In a BitVM-style smart contract, at least three roles are required to collaborate:
 - **Transaction Graph Proposer:** The Proposer is responsible for initiating a contract instance, the Proposer must stake a predefined amount of BTC, serving as both a commitment and a deterrent against misbehavior.
 - **Attesters:** We assume there are $n$ Attesters, among whom $m$ are honest.
-The remaining $n-m$ are semi-honest, meaning they follow the protocol and collaborate to construct the presigned signature but may behave unpredictably off-protocol, such as discarding keys after presigning.
+The remaining $n-m$ are semi-honest, meaning they follow the protocol and collaborate to construct the presigned signature but may behave unpredictably off-protocol, such as retaining keys after presigning.
 Each presigning requires the participation of at least $n-m+1$ Attesters.
 - **Watchers:** Watchers monitor the on-chain state submitted by the Proposer to ensure correctness.
 If misbehavior is detected, they can hold the Proposer accountable by invoking penalties on the staked BTC.
 The model assumes the existence of at least one rational, honest, and active Watcher.

 Additionally, we assume a **synchronized network**, where all communications between participants and the Bitcoin network occur within a known bounded time $\Delta$.
 All participants are assumed to be rational and polynomial-time bounded, meaning all cryptographic tools used in the BitVM-style smart contract are secure.